kivilcimm/Scheme-assignment/README.md

 # Scheme-assignment

-In this assignment, there are two txt file.
-First file includes attribute for each wine and second file includes explanation of attributes.
+In this assignment, there are two txt file. wine.data.txt file includes attribute for each wine and winenames.txt file includes explanation of attributes.

 a.rkt file includes following tasks: